 systems, "Information systems, data and information are company assets for Kimball business use only.
 All users are obligated to safeguard and responsibly use these assets."

-not use unauthorized codes, passwords, software or other means to gain access to systems or information and should not disclose these codes or passwords to others.
-Also, employees should take precautions to protect company
+unauthorized codes, passwords, software or other means to gain access to systems or information and should not disclose these codes or passwords to others.
+Also, employees should take precautions to protect company data on portable

-systems abuse need to be reported to HR or IT management.
-Disciplinary action, up to and including separation of employment, may occur due to an employee causing an information security breach, or an employee's inappropriate
+to be reported to HR or IT management.
+Disciplinary action, up to and including separation of employment, may occur due to an employee causing an information security breach, or an employee's inappropriate usage.

-manager with whom they feel comfortable discussing the problem, to Human Resources, or to the Chief Compliance Officer (phone 812‐634‐4748).
-In addition, an anonymous, confidential, third‐party ethics "hotline" reporting system
+with whom they feel comfortable discussing the problem, to Human Resources, or to the Chief Compliance Officer (phone 812‐634‐4748).
+In addition, an anonymous, confidential, third‐party ethics "hotline" reporting system has been established.

 - The Kimball Electronics Intranet for Employees – go to “Ethics” at the bottom of the KE home page portal.
 Click

-- The Internet – go to www.kimballelectronics.ethicspoint.com.
+- The Internet – go to https://hotline.kimballelectronics.com.
 Select your language at the top right.
-Under the “To Make a Report”
+Under the “To Make a Report” heading,